 Kingsmill Insulated Lightning Conductor Cable is used for maintaining the separation distance between electrically conductive parts of the structure and the Lightning Protection System.
-It is in accordance with IEC EN 62305-3.

 Used for equivalent separation distances of ≤0.75m in air and ≤1.5m in solid material.

 Kingsmill Insulated Lightning conductor has a tested arresting capacity of 100kA lightning surge current (1.2/50μs) and it meets the requirements of IEC EN 62561-1.

 Click here to learn more about the application of the Insulated Lightning Conductor Cable.

 The Insulated Lightning Conductor is flame-resistant in accordance with IEC EN 60332-1-2, its twisted copper core is surrounded by insulation layers of meshed cross-linked polyethylene (XLPE) and aging-resistant polyvinyl chloride (PVC) sheath.
 The cable is flexible and ideally suited for routing in external areas, roofs, walls, and embedded in concrete.